marfyl/django-curriculum-landing/README.md

 ## Sendgrid

 If you want to configure Sendgrid to receive an email after contact form is filled correctly.

-        export SENDGRID_USERNAME='USER'
-        export SENDGRID_PASSWORD='PASS'
+The contact information will be sent to ``ADMIN_EMAIL``

         export ADMIN_EMAIL='email@example.com'
+        export SENDGRID_USERNAME='XXX'
+        export SENDGRID_PASSWORD='YYY'

 ## Heroku